ti-oluwa/djsm/README.md

-## DJSM - Django JSON Secrets Manager
+# DJSM - Django JSON Secrets Manager

-Light weight Python module that allows you to easily store and access your Django project's secrets like secret key, database password, etc., encrypted in a JSON file.
+Django package that allows you to easily store and access your Django project's secrets like secret key, database password, etc., encrypted in a JSON file.

 [View package on PyPI](https://pypi.org/project/djsm/)